Experiencing Emergencies Along The Road

 In my case, it sure was nice when my Dad became sick last year, that I had enough saved up to take off for two months.
 In the event of a family emergency, quick airline tickets can be found at www.hotwire.com, priceline.com, and bereavementair.com.

 By using these tips and others, you can travel from state to state with peace of mind.
-By preparing for an emergency, you will know that if something does come up, then you won’t be the first to hit the panic button because you will have everything under control.
+By preparing for emergencies along the road, you will know that if something does come up, then you won’t be the first to hit the panic button because you will have everything under control.